- The takeaway from this week’s episode is … you have an important story inside you, here’s where you start.

 Your story will be derived from making an intentional note each day, not only of what happened and what you experienced, but how it felt after writing it down.
 Then, from what happened and how it felt – what you realized from it.
 The action you took is what will make the story so compelling to the reader.

-Start your story by writing down the odd and out-of-the-ordinary occurrences that are happening each day.
+Start your story by writing down unusual and out-of-the-ordinary occurrences that are happening each day.
 Or, something that suddenly entered your awareness.
 Was it so emotional that you could hardly write it down?
-Was it so scary that you tried to hide from it?
+Was it so scary that you tried to hide it?
 Was it so sad that you didn’t even want to think about it?
 These are all very important to write down because as you collect these daily experiences on paper and attach feelings and realizations to them along with the action you took … you will find that you have the ingredients for a compelling story, even to you.

 If you choose to interrupt the predictability of what the pattern produced, do the feelings and realizations change?
 As you continue this journey by documenting how truly wonderful and unique it is, do you see yourself developing as a different person, different from when you first started writing?
-You will find that the experiences you had as a child happen because they were supposed to.
+You will find that the experiences you had as a child happen because they were supposed to happen.
 They were the experiences that shaped you into who you became.

 CALL TO ACTION:

 - Everybody has a story inside them but you won’t see it until you start writing.

 - No two stories are alike, so don’t try to be like anyone else.

 - Nothing that you experience is insignificant – including you.